 The VIX — better known as the Chicago Board Options Exchange Volatility Index — is not a security, and thus the number you see on your screen is not a price.

 It’s actually an indicator.

 The VIX uses prices of various S&P 500 options with expirations between 23 and 37 days to measure traders’ expectations of volatility.

-The VIX helps us measure sentiment by telling us how much traders are willing to pay for S&P 500 options.
+The VIX helps us measure sentiment by telling us how much traders are willing to pay for these options.